 A 2020 Michigan Notable Book ▪ 2020 WFWA Star Award Finalist ▪ 2019 Christy Award Finalist

 “In this powerful first novel . . .
 Bartels successfully weaves American history into a deeply moving story of heartbreak, long-held secrets, and the bonds of family.”—Publishers Weekly, Starred Review

 When Detroit Free Press reporter Elizabeth Balsam meets James Rich, his strange request—that she look up a relative she didn’t know she had in order to deliver an old camera and a box of photos—seems like it isn’t worth her time.
 But when she loses her job after a botched investigation, she suddenly finds herself with nothing but time.

-As Elizabeth searches out the answers to these mysteries, the stories of two women who lived in this very house emerge as testaments to true love, resilience, and courage in the face of war, persecution, racism, and misunderstanding.
-And when Elizabeth finds herself witness to a racially motivated attack, she finds that the past is never as past as we might like to think.
+At her great-aunt’s 150-year-old farmhouse, Elizabeth uncovers a series of mysterious items, locked doors, and hidden graves.
+As she searches for answers to the riddles around her, the remarkable stories of two women who lived in this very house emerge as testaments to love, resilience, and courage in the face of war, racism, and misunderstanding.
+And as Elizabeth soon discovers, the past is never as past as we might like to think.

 A man in the twilight of his career falls in love with a young woman at the dawn of hers.
 A girl at the end of her rope finds an unexpected friend in an eccentric stranger.
 An artist takes stock of his life’s work and discovers an unwelcome truth.